-Faculty membership and courses are open to statutorily registered healthcare professionals such as doctors, nurses, and dentists and vets.
+Faculty membership and courses are open to healthcare professionals such as doctors, nurses, and dentists and vets.
 Courses are mainly part time and can be done flexibly at your own pace.

->

-> In addition to training, conferences and practical support membership of the Faculty of Homeopathy also includes:
+In addition to training, conferences and practical support membership of the Faculty of Homeopathy also includes:

 • Support and guidance to undertake research